AmanoTeam/duckpy/README.md

 The result:

 ```
-GitHub - AmanoTeam/duckpy: A simple Python module that ...
+GitHub - AmanoTeam/duckpy: 🦆 A simple Python module for ...
 https://github.com/AmanoTeam/duckpy
-A simple Python module for searching on DuckDuckGo - AmanoTeam/duckpy
+🦆 A simple Python module for searching on DuckDuckGo - AmanoTeam/duckpy
 ```